Twenty years later, three locals reflect on witnessing 9/11 and aftermath firsthand

 “Somebody came over the walkie and said ‘a plane just hit the Pentagon,’” Snyder said.
 “People thought they were kidding and said that’s not funny and he said ‘I’m not kidding.’”

 People started to gather around the TV trying to find out what was happening.
 Snyder and his team were also trying to figure out what to do about the shoot.
-All the stadium people had left by that point.
-They were without access to food so they had to get groceries for everyone.
+All the stadium people had left by that point so they were without access to food and so they had to get groceries for everyone.

 Snyder went out and while filling up his tank, there was an incident at a gas station.